 Bicycles

 Missionaries use bikes regularly in some teaching areas.
 Therefore, all missionaries should be prepared to purchase a bike if they are assigned to a biking area while serving in the mission.
+They are not required, however, to purchase one preceding their service.
 Missionaries are also required to have a helmet, reflective vest, headlights and taillights, and a bicycle lock (U-style combination locks are preferred),.

 Frequently Asked Questions